Camp Schedules and Reminders

 Participants in this low-ratio camp at Glen Abbey Community Centre will enjoy a traditional camp day with a 1:4 leader to child ratio.
 Days will be filled with games, crafts, stories, and songs.

-KAP participants will have an exciting on-site guest on Thursday morning.
-We swim Monday, Wednesday and Friday from 1:45 to 2:45 p.m.
+KAP participants will participate in recreational swimming Monday, Wednesday and Friday from 1:45 to 2:45 p.m.

-For Week 2, campers are assigned placements at this or other camp sites.
+For Week 2, campers are assigned volunteer opportunities across town.
 Placement hours are from 8 a.m. to 5 p.m.

 Week 1